Bicycling in St. Paul and beyond

-Bruce Vento Trail: You can latch onto this six-mile trail, named for the late environmentalist congressman from St. Paul, at several points.
+Bruce Vento Trail: You can latch onto this eight-mile trail, named for the late environmentalist congressman from St. Paul, at several points.

 If you're riding along the river from other trails, you can start off Kellogg Boulevard at Broadway Street, two blocks southeast of Mears Park.

 Turn right on Fifth Street, then right on John Street, and go under the Lafayette Bridge and along Fourth Street to the Bruce Vento Nature Sanctuary.